Eduardo-Ferraz/hello-world/README.md

 # hello-world
-This is my first repository
+This is my first repository in GitHub

-## Hey, I'm Eduardo
+## Hey, I'm Eduardo :)
 And these are my interests in learning code for now:

 - C